 WHAT TO CONSIDER BEFORE TAKING ACTION?

-There are numerous statutes with whistleblower protection provisions that can have complex interpretations.
+There are numerous statutes with whistleblower protection provisions that can have complex interpretations and may be difficult to understand.
 These statutes are specific to different scenarios and provide the length of time you have to bring forward a complaint, your rights and where to report your complaint.
-Therefore, it is crucial to consult with a lawyer to obtain proper guidance.